knockout/knockout/documentation/observableArrays.md

 Normally, an `observableArray` notifies its subscribers immediately, as soon as it's changed.
 But if an `observableArray` is changed repeatedly or triggers expensive updates, you may get better performance by limiting or delaying change notifications.
 This is accomplished using the [`rateLimit` extender](rateLimit-observable.html) like this:

-    myViewModel.myObservableArray.extend({ rateLimit: 50 });
+    // Ensure it notifies about changes no more than once per 50-millisecond period myViewModel.myObservableArray.extend({ rateLimit: 50 });